chardma3/hardman-photo/README.md

     * Available to registered/logged in users with the purpose of tracking their order history and safely storing shipping details for a secure and easy checkout.

 * Admin account
-    * Users with admin rights have access to orders, user profiles, as well as product and blog inventory.
-The majority of the information is stored in the Django admin site but the admin users may also do common tasks such as adding, editing and deleting products via the site.
+    * Users with admin rights have access to orders, user profiles as well as product inventory.
+The majority of the information is stored in the Django admin site but the admin users may also do common tasks such as adding, editing and deleting products via the apps UI.

 ## Future Features